COM100020 - Penalties: late delivery of returns: companies requiring special consideration

 Any unpaid penalties determined after the date of winding-up in respect of failures before that date are dealt with by the Debt Management office and remitted if appropriate.

-Unpaid penalties determined before the date of winding-up are claimed in the liquidation as non-preferential debts.
+For insolvent liquidations, unpaid penalties determined before the date of winding-up are claimed in the liquidation as non-preferential debts.
 When formulating the HMRC claim, the Debt Management office will ask for advice from the office responsible for the case if the insolvency practitioner:

 • sends an appeal against a penalty

-• disputes the amount of a penalty or
+• disputes the amount of a penalty

-• makes a plea for mitigation.
+• makes a plea for mitigation

 Penalties that have been determined and not appealed against should be pursued unless the determination has become excessive.